Global Bioeconomy Alliance: Shaping the Future of Bioeconomy through Global Collaboration

 30 October 2024

-From September 30 to October 4, 2024, The University of Queensland (UQ) was a key contributor to the “Key Technologies in Bioeconomy (KTB)” conference, an annual event initiated and organised by the Global Bioeconomy Alliance (GBA) and hosted this year by the Universidade Estadual Paulista (UNESP), Brazil.
+From September 30 to October 4, 2024, The University of Queensland (UQ) was a major contributor to the “Key Technologies in Bioeconomy (KTB)” conference, an annual event initiated and organised by the Global Bioeconomy Alliance (GBA) and hosted this year by the Universidade Estadual Paulista (UNESP), Brazil.

 The GBA was recently launched as a not-for-profit association, co-founded by UQ, UNESP, the Technical University of Munich (TUM), and the Danish Technical University (DTU).
 Its mission is to create a common platform for diverse stakeholders to build momentum towards a sustainable bioeconomy.